josephthanaraja/us-fsm-ce-fis-bob-a-thon/labs/sre/lab2/LAB2_UNIT_TESTING.md

 Notice the prompt above tells the **Mode Writer** mode to write Markdown files instead of XML this time.
 Both are acceptable practice with Bob.

-Feel free to explore the XML files and see what Bob decided to generate.
+Feel free to explore the Markdown files and see what Bob decided to generate.

 Once Bob finishes, **restart Bob IDE** so the new mode appears in your mode dropdown — IDE modes are loaded at IDE startup.